raymond-1227/raymond-1227.github.io/README.md

 **v2**: VuePress Documentation, based on GitLab Pages, but with a lot of informations.

-**v3**: Brizy, simplified the v2 by moving all project READMEs back to its own repository, it's only a page too.
+**v3**: Brizy, simplified the v2 by moving all project READMEs back to its own repository, and now it's only a single about page too.

 ## About v2